Systematic exploration of triply heavy tetraquarks: spectroscopic and decay characteristics: Summary

-The analysis of the RMS radii reveals that for the $cc\bar{c}\bar{q}$ system, the inter-particle RMS radii range from 0.4 to 0.6 fm, with the intercluster separation being approximately 0.45 fm.
+The RMS radius analysis shows that the interparticle separations in the $cc\bar{c}\bar{q}$ system range from 0.4 to 0.6 fm, with an intercluster distance of about 0.45 fm.
 For the $bb\bar{b}\bar{q}$ system, the corresponding values are 0.2–0.5 fm and about 0.35 fm, respectively.
 For both systems, the average intercluster separation is of the same order of magnitude as the separation between constituent (anti)quarks, exhibiting a prominent feature of strong spatial overlap.
 This characteristic supports the interpretation that these states correspond to compact tetraquark configurations.

-In terms of decay properties, rearrangement strong decay constitutes the dominant decay channel for all states, with the radiative decay widths of most states being relatively negligible.
-In particular, the radiative decay widths of states in the $bb\bar{b}\bar{q}$ system are generally below 0.5 MeV, much smaller than those in the $cc\bar{c}\bar{q}$ system.
+Regarding decay properties, rearrangement strong decays constitute the dominant channels for all states, while radiative decay widths are generally negligible.
+In particular, the radiative decay widths of states in the $bb\bar{b}\bar{q}$ system are generally below 2.5 keV, much smaller than those in the $cc\bar{c}\bar{q}$ system.
 The difference in electric charge between the $\bar{u}$ and $\bar{d}$ quarks leads to distinct disparities in the radiative decay widths of the $cc\bar{c}\bar{u}$/$cc\bar{c}\bar{d}$ and $bb\bar{b}\bar{u}$/$bb\bar{b}\bar{d}$ states.
-Nevertheless, the total decay widths of all these states remain comparable due to the dominance of rearrangement strong decay.
+Nevertheless, due to the absolute dominance of rearrangement strong decays, the total decay widths of all these states are virtually identical.
 Obvious distinctions exist in the decay patterns of states with different spin-parity quantum numbers: the $J^{P}=2^{+}$ states, constrained by angular momentum conservation, decay mainly into vector meson–vector meson final states via an $S$-wave, while their $D$-wave decay channels are suppressed; additionally, they cannot undergo radiative transitions to the $J^{P}=0^{+}$ states.
 Some partner states with identical quantum numbers exhibit extremely small mass differences.
 For instance, the mass gap between the two highest-mass $J^{P}=1^{+}$ states in the $cc\bar{c}\bar{s}$ ($bb\bar{b}\bar{n}$) system is merely 10 (4) MeV.
-These significant differences in their total decay widths and partial decay branching ratios thus serve as key experimental signatures for distinguishing such degenerate states.
+Therefore, the marked differences in their radiative transitions and decay branching ratios provide key experimental signatures for distinguishing such nearly degenerate states.